 Optimize vector data for consumption in Adobe Illustrator

-The ArcGIS Maps for Adobe Creative Cloud extension combines the power of ArcGIS with Adobe’s advanced graphic design tools.
+The ArcGIS Maps for Adobe Creative Cloud extension combines ArcGIS with Adobe’s graphic design tools.
 With the extension, you can download geographic data as artwork paths in Adobe Illustrator and immediately begin using Illustrator to create unique map designs.
 Follow the best practices described below to prepare vector data (points, lines, and polygons) that you plan to include in your maps.

 Note: